Selected projects from the Kleen Lab are linked below.

 The ViSAT is a assessment of semantic memory that is non-verbal (no use of words or listening/producing speech required) to help distinguish semantic processing symptoms from acoustic, lexical, and speech-related processing (a limitation of most other semantic memory tasks).
 It was developed and validated by the Kleen Lab and was published in the Journal International Neuropsychological Society.
 2024 Apr 15:1-9.
 All task materials, software, and instructions are freely available on our GitHub page!

-"Ictal Cinema" (OPSCEA): Personalized seizure heatmap visualization
+"Ictal Cinema" (OPSCEA): Patient-level seizure heatmap visualization

 We created open source software to create cinematic seizure heatmaps (videos) on 3D brain reconstructions.
 Basically, projecting a colorized version of seizure activity from intracranial recordings emphasizes seizure activity on the patient's own brain.
 Slices along depth electrodes at any angle ("omni-planar") enable this same visualization on deep anatomy, which is important given the rising use of stereo-EEG worldwide.
 Our work was published in Epilepsia, where this new method was clinically validated in comparison to tranditional (trace-based) review of seizure recordings.